aragon/client/README.md

 <img src="https://github.com/aragonone/issues/blob/master/logo.png" width="75%"/>

-_Please note that the code is still undocumented, and no contribution guidelines have been provided yet_
+_Please note that the code is still undocumented, and no contribution guidelines have been provided yet.
+Contributions are very welcome, just beware of the dragons_